 ABC: ALL BEHAVIOR COUNTS BY ROBERT K. ROSS ED.D., BCBA-D, LBA

-This is the first in a series of articles highlighting the roles, responsibilities and services of a Board Certified Behavior Analyst (BCBA).
-Early Intervention Intensive Behavioral Intervention Supervision:
+This is Part 2 of the first article in a series of articles highlighting the roles, responsibilities and services of a Board Certified Behavior Analyst (BCBA).

 ABC: ALL BEHAVIOR COUNTS

-Robert K. Ross Ed.D., BCBA-D, LBA is the Senior Vice President of Curriculum and Research at Behavioral Education Assessment and Consultation Inc. (BEACON Services of Massachusetts and BEACON of Connecticut).
+Behavioral Education Assessment and Consultation Inc. (BEACON Services of Massachusetts and BEACON of Connecticut).
 Dr. Ross is also President Massachusetts Association for Behavior Analysis.
 He received his doctorate in educational leadership from Nova Southeastern University and his master’s in applied behavior analysis from Northeastern University.
-He is the co-director of the BCBA certification program at Cambridge College in Cambridge, Massachusetts.
-In addition to his teaching and research roles at BEACON, he consults with programs and works directly with individuals with autism and Asperger’s Syndrome as part of his caseload responsibilities at BEACON.
+He is the codirector of the BCBA certification program at Cambridge College in Cambridge, Massachusetts.
+In addition to his teaching and research roles at BEACON, he consults with programs and works directly with individuals with autism and Asperger’s syndrome as part of his caseload responsibilities at BEACON.
 Dr. Ross has presented more than 100 applied research poster presentations, workshops, and symposia at ABAI conferences and authored several related articles.